Projects per year

 Academic Biography

-I have designed, developed, delivered and facilitated a broad range of organizational development initiatives at all career levels, delivered international CPD programmes (British Council, Erasmus+, Irish Research Council), as well as training for universities across the UK (King’s College London, University of Northampton, Liverpool University, Brunel University, Association of Research Managers and Administrators).
-I take an interdisciplinary approach to my practice and use a range of creative techniques to encourage learners to explore notions of responsible and shared leadership, continuing professional development (CPD), and equality, diversity and inclusion.
+I have an extensive background in research strategy, policy, and capability development, contributing to the strategic development of REF submissions and HR Excellence in Research Awards.
+I have designed, developed, delivered and facilitated a broad range of developmental and skills programmes at all career levels (NHS Christie Trust, Deloitte), delivered international CPD programmes (British Council, Erasmus+, Irish Research Council), as well as training for universities across the UK (King’s College London, University of Northampton, Liverpool University, Brunel University, Association of Research Managers and Administrators).

 Summary of Research Interests

-My research explores how the arts and humanities approaches can inform and challenge current approaches to leadership, continuing professional development (CPD), and communication and engagement.
+My research explores mechanisms and approaches to knowledge exchange and civic engagement and how arts and humanities methods, in particular, can shape, inform and underpin community, business, and policy participation and impact.
 I am currently working on three interrelated projects:

-- Executive Cabaret: this project looks at how the medium of cabaret can provide an alternative format for executive education that increased both engagement and learning while unsettling traditional notions of CPD, learning and development, and executive education.
+• Cabaret of Possibility: This project looks at how the medium of cabaret can provide an alternative and imaginative format for education and engagement, unsettling traditional notions of CPD, learning and development, and executive education.

 External Roles and Professional Activities